-Iran Rejects Prospect of Rouhani-Trump Meet on UN Sidelines
+Iran Rejects Prospect of Rouhani-Trump Meet on U.N.
+Sidelines

-Iran has no interest in President Hassan Rouhani meeting U.S. counterpart Donald Trump on the sidelines at the UN General Assembly, a Tehran spokesman confirmed Monday.
+Iran has no interest in President Hassan Rouhani meeting U.S. counterpart Donald Trump on the sidelines at the U.N.
+General Assembly, a Tehran spokesman confirmed Monday.

 “We have neither planned for this meeting, nor do I think such a thing would happen in New York,” the foreign ministry’s Abbas Mousavi said in remarks aired on state media outlet Radio Farda.